 Operating room circulating nurse

-The procedure requires a thorough explanation to the patient and a family member.
+The procedure requires a thorough explanation to the patient.
 An understanding of donor site morbidity consisting of anesthesia of the lateral calf and dorsum of the foot is of paramount importance.
 The presence of scars on the leg, mainly when performing the open harvesting technique, must be discussed prior to performing the procedure.

 The standard preparation is performed with a 10% povidone-iodine solution circumferentially from the foot to the level of the knee in the selected donor leg.
 Drapes are positioned so that the lateral aspect of the leg is accessible and the leg is mobile.
 The knee is usually flexed, and a rolled surgical towel is placed under the midfoot to maintain its position during the harvest.